WordPress Installation on Debian 12 with the LAMP Stack and PHP 8

 Creating the database with a user

-I recommend that you note the data entered below as you will need them later.
+I recommend noting down the data entered below, as you will need them later.

 javiercruces@IWEB:~$ sudo mysql -u root -p